rodrigograca31/blog/content/posts/why-do-i-listen-to-these-podcasts/index.md

 **Link:** [https://pca.st/](https://pca.st/) -->

-### The Walking Dead - AfterBuzzz TV
+### The Walking Dead - AfterBuzz TV

 **Type:** Audio

-**Why I listen:** Sometimes after watching an episode of The Walking Dead I if didn't get something or just would like to hear someones opinion on what happened or will happen I listen to this podcast that discusses every episode a few hours after has aired
+**Why I listen:** Sometimes after watching an episode of The Walking Dead I if didn't get something or just would like to hear someones opinion on what happened or will happen I listen to this podcast that discusses every episode a few hours after has aired.
+The AfterBuzz TV network has multiple shows dedicated to every series, so if you want to hear a discussion about your favorite series, search for it!

 **Duration:** 30 Minutes to 1 Hour